An Introduction to Terminal Ballistics; How Bullets Wound and Kill

 A prevailing theory was that the increased tissue destruction from a conical Minié bullet came from the centrifugal force created by a twisted, or corkscrewed, path through tissue.
 Another explanation was that the bullet created a hydraulic pressure wave that violently tore tissue as it pushed aside, like the wake on a boat.

 In short, Dr. Kocher believed that this pressure wave stretching and destroying tissue was a significant driver of rifle wounds in the body.
+As it would turn out, he was right about the shockwave, but not as much about its effects.

 Bullet Deformation and Kinetic Energy